testflows/TestFlows-WebSite/source/handbook/index.md

     Scenario(name="my scenario 1", run=my_scenario)
 ```

-will retry test `my scenario 0` maximum `5` times and `my scenario 1` maximum 10 times.
+will retry test `my scenario 0` up to `5` times and `my scenario 1` up to 10 times.

-If you want to retry only one test it is more convenient to use [Retry]
+If you want to retry only one test, it is more convenient to use [Retry]
 decorator instead.

 ## Retry

 The [Retry] decorator is used to specify a retry for a single test that has
 a [Step Type] or higher.
 The [Retry] decorator is
-usually applied the test to which the decorator is attached as by default, the `pattern` is empty
+usually applied to the test to which the decorator is attached, as by default, the `pattern` is empty,
-and that means it applies to the current test.
+which means it applies to the current test.
 The [Retry] decorator sets [retries] attribute
-of the test and causes the test to be retried until either it passes, maximum
+of the test and causes the test to be retried until either it passes, the maximum
 number of retries or timeout is reached.

-> **{% attention %}** If you need to specify retries for more than one test
+> **{% attention %}** If you need to specify retries for more than one test,
 > use [Retries] decorator instead.

-> **{% attention %}** [Retry] decorator cannot be applied more than one time
+> **{% attention %}** [Retry] decorator cannot be applied more than once
 > for the same test.

 The [Retry] decorator can take the following optional arguments